cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

 --- abstract

-The Concise Binary Object Representation (CBOR, RFC 8949) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+The Concise Binary Object Representation (CBOR, STD 94 == RFC 8949) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.